microsoft/vscode-docs/docs/editor/codebasics.md

 >**Tip:** We support regular expression searching in the search box, too.

-You can configure advanced search options with `kb(workbench.action.search.toggleQueryDetails)`.
+You can configure advanced search options by clicking the ellipsis below the search box on the right (or press `kb(workbench.action.search.toggleQueryDetails)`).
 This will show additional fields to configure the search.

 ### Advanced Search Options